 KPIs are located in the assessment folders.
 Both key stages.

 Where will assessed work be found?

 Assessed work will be found in their assessment folders.
-Assessment folders will be with each student book and out on desks as a routine.
+Assessment folders will be with each pupil book and out on desks as a routine.
 Both Key stages.

 KS3: Once a term as close to the end of a topic as possible.

-KS4: At the end of each unit students will have a formal assessment.
-Students will also have an assessed piece of work mid-term, this is more likely to be one high-tariff exam question (12 to 16 marks) this will allow deeper feedback for the more challenging exam questions that students won’t attempt.
-If they are tackled and allowed time within the unit to attempt one formally then students will become more resilient.
-Students will have access to the mark scheme after this to enable them to make improvements.
+KS4: At the end of each unit pupils will have a formal assessment.
+Pupils will also have an assessed piece of work mid-term, this is more likely to be one high-tariff exam question (12 to 16 marks) this will allow deeper feedback for the more challenging exam questions that pupils won’t attempt.
+If they are tackled and allowed time within the unit to attempt one formally then pupils will become more resilient.
+Pupils will have access to the mark scheme after this to enable them to make improvements.
 This will however be kept in the assessment folder.
-Year 11 students will also complete mock exams at different stages of the year.
+Year 11 pupils will also complete mock exams at different stages of the year.
 A walking talking mock to be taken in class if time allows.